-- 1. Your qualifying child who is your dependent and who was under age 13 when the care was provided. - 2.
-Your spouse who was physically or mentally not able to care for himself or herself and lived with you for more than half the year, or - 3.
-A person who was physically or mentally not able to care for himself or herself, lived with you for more than half the year, and either:
+- Your qualifying child who is your dependent and who was under age 13 when the care was provided. - Your spouse who was physically or mentally not able to care for himself or herself and lived with you for more than half the year, or - A person who was physically or mentally not able to care for himself or herself, lived with you for more than half the year, and either: - a.

-- a.
 Was your dependent, or - b.
-Would have been your dependent except that: - i.
-He or she received gross income of \$3,500 or more, - ii.
-He or she filed a joint return, or - iii.
-You, or your spouse if filing jointly, could be claimed as a dependent on someone else's 2008 return.
+Would have been your dependent except that: - He or she received gross income of \$3,650 or more. - ii.
+He or she filed a joint return, or - You, or your spouse if filing jointly, could be claimed as a dependent on someone else's 2009 return.

 You can claim the credit on Form 1040 or 1040A.
-You figure the credit on Form 2441 (Form 1040) or Schedule 2 (Form 1040A).
+You figure the credit on Form 2441.